harshraj677/harshraj677/README.md

   <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Fira+Code&weight=600&size=22&duration=4000&pause=1000&color=4F8CC9&center=true&vCenter=true&width=500&lines=Passionate+Problem+Solver;AI+and+Machine+Learning;Full-Stack+Enthusiast" alt="Typing SVG" /></a>
 </p>

 Welcome to my GitHub!
-I’m a passionate software engineer with a strong foundation in both front-end and back-end technologies, and a deep interest in leveraging Artificial Intelligence to build intelligent and efficient systems.
+I'm a passionate software engineer with a strong foundation in both front-end and back-end technologies, and a deep interest in leveraging Artificial Intelligence to build intelligent and efficient systems.

 ---

 ### 🚀 About Me

-- 🔭 I’m currently working on **AI-powered web applications and robust backend systems.**
+- 🔭 I'm currently working on **AI-powered web applications and robust backend systems.**
-- 🌱 I’m currently exploring **Advanced Machine Learning models and System Design principles.**
+- 🌱 I'm currently exploring **Advanced Machine Learning models and System Design principles.**
 - 👨‍💻 Passionate about **problem-solving, algorithm design, and building scalable projects.**
 - 🎯 Goal: **To contribute to impactful projects at the intersection of AI and full-stack development.**